wing5wong/artisan-whs-static/source/_events/2026-08-20_victoria-university-and-massey-open-days-year-12-13-register-interest-by-1-july.md

 If you signed up for "the Wellington trip" you and parents will have received an e-mail & permission slip.

 Thanks to sponsorship from Massey and Victoria universities, the cost has reduced to $0.
 That's right, it is a FREE bus for us.
 However, to secure your seat a parent / caregiver has to return a permission slip by 14 August.
-As of Friday afternoon 60 out of 110 seats were allocated.

-See Mr Keene in LB1 office start of 1st break with any queries.
+Be at the BUSBAY at 5:45am on Friday.

 *Mr Keene
 Careers Advisor*